Richard William Pearse 1877-1953

 A replica of his first aeroplane was built and tests proved it would have been able to fly.
 It is on display at MOTAT in Auckland.

-Pearse’s achievements also appear in Peter Jackson’s 1995 mockumentary piece Forgotten Silver.
+- Pearse’s achievements also appeared in Peter Jackson’s 1995 mockumentary piece Forgotten Silver.

-In 1990 an 80 cent stamp - intended for fast-post and air mail use - was issued by New Zealand Post as part of a series celebrating New Zealand innovators and trailblazers.
-Pearse was also included in a 1999 stamp issue.
+- In 1990 an 80 cent stamp - intended for fast-post and air mail use - was issued by New Zealand Post as part of a series celebrating New Zealand innovators and trailblazers.
+Pearse's craft was also included in a 1999 stamp issue.
 In 2009, Richard Pearse souvenirs were been created as part of the Timaru Philatelic Society celebrations for Timaru’s sesquicentenary.

 Three plays have been written about Pearse: The first, Pearse, was written by John Leask and was first staged in June 1981 by the South Canterbury Drama League.
 A second, Jean and Richard: a Fantasy was written by Mervyn Thompson and produced by the Court Theatre.
 It was published in 1992.
 In Thompson’s play Jean Batten and Richard Pearse meet.
 A third production, Pearse, the Pain and the passion, was staged in Christchurch in 2003.
 It was written by Sherry Ede and produced by Penny Giddens.